tanish111/Quant-Stock-Training-Model/README.md

 Overall, by utilizing a linear regression model trained on previous stock data, we can obtain a valuable tool for forecasting the future close prices of stocks.
 However, it's important to consider other advanced techniques and factors to achieve more precise predictions in real-world scenarios.

+## How to use?
+### Step-1
+Add the historical data of stocks you want to analyse in CSV format, similar to the demo data provided in the folder.
+Ensure that all the columns in the CSV file are of the same type as the demo data.
+### Step-2